Mskxn/GoPie/bug.md

 ## Bugs Found by GoPie

 We conduct concurrency testing on servel famous open-source projects written in Go.
-And this file is used to track bugs found by GoPie reported on Github.
+And this file is used to track the bugs found by GoPie reported on Github.

 | issue or pull request links                            | status                   |
 |--------------------------------------------------------|--------------------------|